suvojeet-sengupta/issue_tracker/README.md

 ## 🛠️ Technologies Used

+## 📱 Native Integrations

+The app leverages native Android capabilities for robust notification management and background task scheduling:

+-   **Kotlin WorkManager**: Utilized for efficient and reliable scheduling of daily notifications (`DailySchedulerWorker.kt`, `NotificationWorker.kt`).
+-   **Platform Channels**: Custom platform channels (`MainActivity.kt`, `NotificationHelper.kt`) are used to communicate between Flutter and native Android code for scheduling, canceling, and managing notification states, ensuring seamless integration and control over system notifications.

 -   **Flutter:** UI Toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 -   **Dart:** Programming language optimized for UI.
 -   **Kotlin:** For native Android functionalities and WorkManager integration.